jlacar/jlacar.github.io/_includes/post-footer.md

 ---

+#### About the author

-_Junilu Lacar spends most of his time learning, practicing, and evangelizing Agile technical practices like TDD, BDD, refactoring, automated testing, pair/mob/ensemble programming.
-Occasionally, he'll pause to ruminate while absentmindedly solving a Rubik's cube, which he can normally do in under a minute.
-If the weather is nice out, he'll hop on his unicycle and take it for a spin around the block._
+_Junilu Lacar spends most of his time learning, practicing, and evangelizing Agile technical practices like TDD, BDD, refactoring, automated testing, and pair/mob/ensemble programming.
+He also has fun practicing speed cubing, unicycling, juggling, and martial arts like Aikido and Aikijujutsu._

+---